Photo by Shannon Jayne, Courtesy of Santa Barbara Polo & Racquet Club

-April through October the Santa Barbara Polo & Racquet Club buzzes with glamorous action as the best polo players in the world descend upon The American Riviera® to compete in the “sport of kings.”
+May through October the Santa Barbara Polo & Racquet Club buzzes with glamorous action as the best polo players in the world descend upon The American Riviera® to compete in the “sport of kings.”
 Founded in 1911 and steeped in tradition, the club is the third oldest polo facility in the United States.
 Polo legends and glitterati from every corner of the globe have played here including the likes of Prince William, the Duke of Cambridge, who participated in a charitable, star-studded event on his whirlwind 2011 California visit with Duchess Kate.
+Santa Barbara’s newest royal residents have even made appearances on the field and in the stands.

 The picturesque 87-acre grounds nestled between the Santa Ynez Mountains and Pacific Ocean feature three playing fields, one stick and ball field, stables, an arena and exercise pen, plus a historic Polo Clubhouse and tennis and swimming facilities.